joewardperalta/full-stack-dev-notes/basics/overview-of-the-internet.md

 In 1990, the rise of web browsers began, providing an intuitive way for people to browse the internet and access information on the World Wide Web.

+## Browsers and Servers

+On the internet, information is sent from one computer to another.
+This process is explained by the **client-server model**.

+The **client-server model** is a system where one computer (the client) requests information and another computer (the server) provides it.